Up to 50% off sofas & mattresses — limited‑time deals.

 Seat Depth Fit 4.2 More broadly accommodating than a super-deep lounge design

-Cooling / Breathability 3.7 Fine, but long sessions can run warm
+Cooling / Breathability 3.7 Fine at first, but long sessions can run warm

 Ease of Movement / Repositioning 4.0 Manageable in sections, but still a sectional footprint